chrismetz09/K8s-docs-mermaid/README.md

 # How to use Mermaid to add figures to your K8s docs contributions

-Mermaid is a package for generating figures using simple text in markdown files.
+Mermaid is a package for generating figures using simple markdown-like syntax in markdown files.
 This document explains how you can use Mermaid to create and add figures to your K8s docs contributions.
 It includes multiple examples, live-editor references and three methods for generating and embedding Mermaid figures inside your documentation.

 The target audience for this document is anybody wishing to learn about Mermaid and/or how to create and add figures to Kubernetes documentation.